asukiaaa/esp32bb/README.md

 # ESP32BB
-A kicad project for ESP-WROOM-32 module.
+A kicad project for ESP-WROOM-32 and breadboard.

 # Components
 Boutght them from [akizukidenshi](http://akizukidenshi.com/catalog/top.aspx).